 Share our passion for law and keep up to date

-We really do seems to have a reluctance to write a will in this country.
+We really do seem to have a reluctance to write a will in this country.
 According to recent research, around 60% of adults in the UK have not written a will.
 We may shrug it off as something we’ll “get around to” or “maybe someday” – but there is a very serious underlying issue.
-If you do not write a will, your estate is likely to be claimed by the crown.
+If you do not write a will, your estate is likely to be claimed by the Crown.

 You’ve heard wrong!